marsnebulasoup/cs4379h-group4-securesteg/README.md

-IMAGE STEGANOGRAPHY WITH AES ENCRYPTION
+# IMAGE STEGANOGRAPHY WITH AES ENCRYPTION

-This project is a React + TypeScript application that hides secret messages inside images using an improved form of LSB (Least Significant Bit) steganography.
+This project is a React + TypeScript demo application that hides secret messages inside images using an custom form of pointer chain steganography.

 Our method uses:
 -AES256 encryption
 -Randomized pixel selection using the ISAAC PRNG